 We seek staff members who are passionate about youth development, love being outdoors, and who are seeking to grow in faith.
 In short, we hire staff that we believe to be life-giving.
 Our staff come from colleges and universities across the US.
 We also draw staff from other countries, including Mexico, Hungary, and the United Kingdom.
 Many of our staff started as Rockmont campers who return to camp in their college years to make an impact on the next generation of campers.
-Others we find through campus ministries like Cru, Fellowship of Christian Athletes, and Reformed University Fellowship.
+Others we find through campus ministries, clubs, and groups.
 Additionally, our instructional activities are often staffed by local teachers.
 Our staff go through an application process, are interviewed (by two Directors if applying for a Counselor position!), have reference checks and background checks completed, and then attend staff training at camp.

 What is your refund policy?